-The Supreme Court has held that Sunday blue laws are permissible and many states still have them, though they are not as restrictive as in early America.
-Most today have to do with the prohibition of alcohol sales on Sunday, such as demonstrated in this photo where the wine section is roped off at a Trader Joe's store in Chapel Hill, N.C. to comply with that state's law.
-However, some "Sunday" laws still on books prohibit other activities, including in Connecticut where hunting on Sundays is banned except for "hunting deer with bow and arrow on private property."
+The Supreme Court has held that Sunday blue laws are permissible, and many states still have them, though they are not as restrictive as in early America.
+Most today have to do with the prohibition of alcohol sales on Sunday, such as demonstrated in this photo where the wine section is roped off at a Trader Joe's store in Chapel Hill, North Carolina to comply with that state's law.
 (Photo by Mx.
-Granger, public domain via Wikimedia Commons.)
+Granger, public domain via Wikimedia Commons)

 The term blue law commonly refers to the prohibition of alcohol sales on Sunday, but it historically defined a body of regulations designed to preserve the Sabbath by proscribing most labor on that day.

 Some such restrictions date to as early as the thirteenth century in England.

 Colonial settlements enacted similar laws, with the explicitly religious intent to prevent unseemly activities on the Sabbath.
 Early New England blue laws were extensive, including bans on everything from wearing lacy shirtsleeves to using birth control to hunting.

 After independence, many former colonies retained these laws, and new states adopted them as they joined the union.

 The origin of the term blue law is unclear.
 By some accounts, it referred to the blue wrapping that accompanied printed documents of the late eighteenth century.
 More colorful versions propose that the term was a mocking reference to the effort to prevent “blue,” or indecent, behavior, such as adultery, fornication, blasphemy, and drinking.